mndgs1/mndgs1/README.md

 # Hi there my name is Mindaugas👋
-# I am a Front-End development student located in Norway
+I am a Front-End development student located in Norway, Oslo.

 ## Connect with me